 Learn more about SSDI.

 Once you get SSDI payments, you are eligible for Medicare 24 months after your breast cancer became “disabling.”
-This is not necessarily when you applied for disability benefits, but when your breast cancer kept you from earning income.
+This isn't necessarily when you applied for disability benefits, but when your breast cancer kept you from earning income.

 If you want to get Medicare, apply as soon as you can.
-Enrollment can take some time and there is no way to speed up the process.
+Enrollment can take some time and there's no way to speed up the process.

 If you get SSDI payments, your family may also be eligible for some benefits.